African American Children's Theatre

 - Hawley Environmental School

 - Manitoba School

 - Morgandale Elementary School

 - Vieau School

 Wisconsin Conservatory of Music

-Conservatory Connections delivers music programs, curriculum and classroom support to many schools and community-based service organizations throughout greater Milwaukee.
-Their faculty travel to classrooms with workshops, clinics and full academic year music programming.
-Their full-service approach pledges success, administrative support and instrument loan programs for a learning experience that helps teachers, administrators or music program directors.
+Conservatory Connections delivers music programs, curriculum, and classroom support to many schools and community-based service organizations throughout greater Milwaukee.
+The faculty travel to classrooms with workshops, clinics, and full academic-year music programming.
+The full-service approach pledges success, administrative support, and instrument loan programs for a learning experience that helps teachers, administrators, or music program directors.